Platform – Table of Contents

 • A massive state and federal public works program to rebuild our cities and communities, administered and controlled by elected assemblies of working people.

-• Immediate reopening of all closed and closing factories under workers’ control, retooled (if necessary) to produce staple items for human need.
+• Immediate reopening of closed and closing factories under workers’ control, retooled (if necessary) to produce staple items for human need.

 • Creation of a National Pension Authority, under democratic control of elected workers’ assemblies, to hold the assets of private pension funds and 401(k) retirement funds, and a levy against corporate assets for any pension fund deficits.